keffren/aws_labs/hands_on_2/README.md

 To deploy AWS Elastic Beanstalk using Terraform, I had to seek additional documentation because the HashiCorp documentation was insufficient.
 This blog post, [how-to-launch-aws-elastic-beanstalk-using-terraform](https://automateinfra.com/2021/03/24/how-to-launch-aws-elastic-beanstalk-using-terraform/), directed me on how to deploy it through Terraform.

+> Before create an Elastic Beanstalk environment, the iam instance profile has to be created.
+The next guide could be helpful : [Elastic Beanstalk instance profile](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts-roles-instance.html).

 ### Key concepts

 - **AWS Elastic Beanstalk -** A service that makes it easy to deploy your application on AWS.
 You simply upload your code and Elastic Beanstalk deploys, manages, and scales your application.